Find assigned textbooks, films, articles, and more for your classes.

 - Example: for PHI 1500, search for bbphi500

-At the reserve/circulation desk on the 2nd floor of the library.
+Most print textbooks are kept behind the the reserve/circulation desk on the 2nd floor of the library.
 Give the staff there the course number and the title of the book.
+Others may be listed in OneSearch with a location of “First Floor Kiosk,” which can be found on the ground floor of the library building just past the turnstiles.

 No, all reserve items are available on a first-come, first-served basis and cannot be requested in advance.